Experienced New Jersey Attorneys Assist Sexual Harassment Victims

 The action you may pursue often depends upon the location of your employer, and it might be more beneficial to pursue these claims under certain state laws rather than federal laws.
 A variety of remedies are available to victims of sexual harassment, such as economic damages, emotional distress damages, and if appropriate, punitive damages.
 Under the New Jersey Law Against Discrimination, there are no statutory limits on damage amounts that a plaintiff can recover in such a case.

-Contact a dedicated New Jersey attorney for help with your sexual harassment case
+Contact a dedicated New Jersey sexual harassment lawyer for help with your case

 Deutsch Atkins, P.C. represents New Jersey plaintiffs in sexual harassment cases and other employment matters.
 Please call 551.245.8894 or contact us online to schedule a meeting at our Hackensack office, located across the street from the Bergen County Courthouse.